Informfully/Documentation/docs/source/augmentation.rst

 The Named Entity Recognition (NER) feature identifies and counts named entities in the text.
 The output requires post-processing to be used as a metric.
 The NER feature is implemented using the `spaCy <https://spacy.io/>`_ library, which supports the extraction of named entities from texts in various languages, such as English, Catalan, Chinese, Croatian, Danish, Dutch, Finnish, French, German, Greek, Italian, Japanese, Korean, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Romanian, Russian, Slovenian, Spanish, Swedish, Ukrainian, and multilingual datasets.
-Users can specify the type of entities to extract, such as person, event, or location.
+Users can specify the type of entities to extract, such as people, events, or locations.
 For English and Chinese datasets, entities can include: 'CARDINAL', 'DATE', 'EVENT', 'FAC', 'GPE', 'LANGUAGE', 'LAW', 'LOC', 'MONEY', 'NORP', 'ORDINAL', 'ORG', 'PERCENT', 'PERSON', 'PRODUCT', 'QUANTITY', 'TIME', and 'WORK_OF_ART'.
 For other datasets, entities can include: 'LOC', 'MISC', 'ORG', and 'PER'.
 Once entities are extracted, the function clusters similarly named entities using the Louvain community detection algorithm and computes their frequency.

-* Input: A string representing the text to be analyzed, such as a news article and a list of entity types, such as ['PER', 'LOC', 'ORG', 'MISC'].
+* Input: A string representing the text to be analyzed, such as a news article, and a list of entity types, such as ['PER', 'LOC', 'ORG', 'MISC'].
 * Output: A list of dictionaries, each representing a named entity and its attributes, such as:

   * `text`: The text of the entity.